Xilinx/inference-server/docs/epilog.rst

     See the License for the specific language governing permissions and limitations under the License.

+..
+    The contents of this file are inserted at the end of every RST source file

 .. _LinkDockerInstallLinux: https://docs.docker.com/engine/install/
 .. _LinkDockerRun: https://docs.docker.com/engine/reference/commandline/run/
 .. _LinkInferenceServerDockerHub: https://hub.docker.com/r/amdih/serve